jr-k/freebox_home_assistant_probes/README.md

 Known issue:

 - This script doesn't handle token expiration so for now the /probe route will trigger an error due to expiration json answer.
-You can fix it by `crontab -e` and by inserting `*/5 * * * * systemctl restart freebox-probes` at the end
+You can (quick|dirty)fix it by `crontab -e` and by inserting `*/5 * * * * systemctl restart freebox-probes` at the end

 About: